-Kluge has contributed to the 2017 edition of the International Comparative Legal Guides (ICGL) Corporate Governance.
+Kluge has contributed to the 2017 edition of the International Comparative Legal Guides (ICLG) Corporate Governance.

 New EFTA Court judgement: contracting authority may be held liable even in a case of a simple breach of the public procurement law

 On October 31 2017, the EFTA Court delivered a judgement (case E-16/16) regarding requirements for a claim for damages depending on infringements in a tender procedure.
 According to the Court's conclusion even a simple breach of public procurement law is, in itself, sufficient to trigger the liability of the contracting authority.